 Of course, the second point should be taken with a pinch of salt.
 Keyword research isn’t enough on its own.
 You should also go check other SEO boxes, like backlinking, and even optimize your content for voice search.

-3. Build an Email List to Retain Your Audience And Get Returning Visitors
+Build an Email List to Retain Your Audience

-More often than not, people will forget visiting your site again, no matter how great the content within it is.
+More often than not, people will forget to visit your site again, no matter how great its content is.
 Email marketing is one of the ways to retain the people who visit your site and love its content.

 Starting with email marketing is quite easy to do.